Common marmoset

-The common marmoset (Callithrix jacchus) also called white-tufted marmoset or white-tufted-ear marmoset is a New World monkey.
-It originally lived on the northeastern coast of Brazil, in the states of Piaui, Paraiba, Ceará, Rio Grande do Norte, Pernambuco, Alagoas, and Bahia.
+The common marmoset (Callithrix jacchus), also called white-tufted marmoset or white-tufted-ear marmoset, is a New World monkey.
+It originally lived on the northeastern coast of Brazil, in the states of Piauí, Paraíba, Ceará, Rio Grande do Norte, Pernambuco, Alagoas, and Bahia.
 Through release (both intentional and unintentional) of captive individuals, it has expanded its range since the 1920s to Southeast Brazil (its first sighting in the wild for Rio de Janeiro was in 1929), where it became an invasive species, raising concerns about genetic pollution of similar species, such as the buffy-tufted marmoset (Callithrix aurita), and predation upon bird nestlings and eggs.

 The whole genome sequence of a female common marmoset was published on 20 July 2014.
 It became the first New World monkey to have its genome sequenced.

 Physical description and morphology

 Common marmosets are very small monkeys with relatively long tails.
-Males are slightly larger than females; maless have an average height of 188 mm and females have an average height of 185 mm.
+Males are slightly larger than females; males have an average height of 188 mm and females have an average height of 185 mm.
 Males weigh 256 g on average and females weigh 236 g on average.
 The pelage of the marmoset is multicolored, being sprinkled with brown, grey, and yellow.
 It also has white ear tufts and the tail is banded.
 Its face has black across the nose-area skin and a white blaze on the forehead.
 The coats of infants are brown and yellow with the ear tuft developing later.

 As with other members of the genus Callithrix, the common marmosets have claw-like nails known as tegulae on most of their fingers.
 Only their halluces (big toes) have the flat nails or ungulae that most other primates have.
 Marmosets have an arboreal locomotion similar to squirrels.
 They can hang onto trees vertically and leap between them, and run across branches quadrupedally.
 Tegulae are an adaptation for this type of locomotion.
 Other Callithrix traits shared include enlarged, chisel-shaped incisors and ceca specialized for their diet.